Cyber is one of the main risks to all organisations, regardless of size, and it is a constant threat, from hidden sources.

 - Do you have an incident response plan in place should there be a cyber event?

-- Who is responsible for cyber risk within the firm?
-Is there regular staff training to help identify potential phishing emails or spoofing?
+- Who is responsible for cyber risk within your organisation?
+Is there regular staff training to help identify potential phishing e-mails or spoofing?

 As you can see, cyber risk needs to be managed at both the Board and technical levels.
 Everyone in the organisation should be aware of cyber threats.